99ltaylor/99ltaylor/README.md

 ### 🏔 &nbsp; A few things that keep me busy
 * Preparing for my first triathlon.
 * Learning Spanish & Portuguese.
-* Building Lego, being on trains or in their stations.
+* Building Lego, being on trains and/or in their stations.
 * The great outdoors.
  ---